Refugee Week at Friends House London

-A day of contemplation and learning, beginning with silent contemplation, continuing with a discussion featuring speakers from Freed Voices and Bail for Immigration Detainees and finishing with a 'Refu-tea' in partnership with the Refugee Council.
+A day of contemplation and learning, beginning with silent contemplation, continuing with a discussion featuring speakers from Freed Voices, Refugee Action and the Habeus Corpus Project.
+It will finish with a 'Refu-tea' in partnership with the Refugee Council.

 Find out more and book for 'Sanctuary Sunday'.